j2commerce/guide/troubleshooting-guide/troubleshooting-guide/troubleshooting-common-issues.md

-## Is your digital product showing NEVER in expiry column? <a id="is-your-digital-product-showing-never-in-expiry-column"></a>
+## Is your digital product showing NEVER in expiry column?

 When you change the order status to confirmed manually, you will have to do the below,